SuzanneNL/star-trail-photography/README.md

 The website consists of a number of pages.
 Thanks to templating language Jinja, they all share the same base.
 This base consists of a navigation bar, a banner image, a section for flash images, a content block and a footer.
 1. Visible for all users:
 - The home page, where the content block contains an article about star trail photography.
 It is accompanied by a 'scrollspy' on the right side, that helps the user jump to relevant sections of the article.
 The scrollspy is not visible on smaller screens.
 - The gallery with images that are uploaded by signed up members of this website.
 Each image has details (title, the photographer/user, camera, settings, location, date and a description) next to it.
 There is also a search bar at the top.
 A user can search the fields title, user and description.
+Finally, a user can sort images by date taken and date uploaded (both ascending and descending).
-2. Visible for guest users:**
+2. Visible for guest users:
 - A log in page.
 - A sign up page.
-3. Visible for logged in users:**
+3. Visible for logged in users:
 - A log out option in the navigation bar.
 - A profile page, where a user can click on a button that redirects him to a page where he can then update his password.
 From here, he can also delete his account.
 Finally, the profile page shows all the images that were uploaded by the user.
 - In the gallery, a logged in user sees an 'add your image' button, that redirects the user to a form for uploading an image.